-Attending to the classical results, one can identify three regimes in terms of $E_{\rm in}$.
+The classical results reveal three regimes in terms of $E_{\rm in}$.
 Below $E_{\rm in} = 200$ meV, the absorption probability decreases as $E_{\rm in}$ increases.
-From $E_{\rm in }= 200$~meV it remains essentially constant and then it starts to grow for $E_{\rm in}>1$ eV.
-To understand the behavior at low values of $E_{\rm in}$, it is necessary to consider the absorption mechanism itself.
-For an incident atom to penetrate into the bulk region and contribute to the absorption probability, it must transfer part of its initial energy in the $Z$ degree of freedom, $E_{z}$, to the parallel components ($X$ and $Y$).
+Between $E_{\rm in }= 200$~meV and $1$~eV, it remains essentially constant, after which it increases for $E_{\rm in}>1$ eV.
+To understand the low $E_{\rm in}$ behavior, it is necessary to consider the absorption mechanism itself.
+For an incident atom to penetrate into the bulk region and contribute to the absorption probability, it must transfer part of its initial energy from the $Z$ degree of freedom, $E_{z}$, to the parallel components ($X$ and $Y$).
 This process is illustrated by the minimum energy path shown in Fig.~\ref{fig:potZcuts}(b).
 This occurs naturally on a corrugated PES where trajectories are continuously deflected as they approach the surface, leading to a transient dynamical trapping.
-From this transient state, atoms can either be reflected back to the gas phase or penetrate to the bulk.
-In the former case, atoms in the transient trapping state, need to put enough energy back into the $Z$ degree of freedom to escape the surface.
-For small values of $E_{\rm in}$, the transient dynamical adsorption state has a long lifetime, as the atom needs to put almost all its kinetic energy on the $Z$ degree of freedom in order to leave the surface.
-For this reason, the smaller $E_{\rm in}$, the longer the time an atom has to explore the PES, and, eventually, to find the path towards the bulk region.
-This enhances the absorption probability as $E_{\rm in}$ is reduced.
-On the contrary, for $E_{\rm in}> 1$ eV, $P_{\rm abs}$ increases with the incident energy, as atoms have enough energy to overcome the energy barriers that are present at the surface.
-In the intermediate regime the two effects compete: the dynamical trapping, whose lifetime decreases with $E_{\rm in}$, and the ability to overcome the PES barriers, that is favored for larger values of $E_{\rm in}$.
-The competition gives rise to the region of almost constant absorption probability in terms of $E_{\rm in}$ ($P_{\rm abs}\approx 5\%$).
+From this transient state atoms may either be reflected back into the gas phase or penetrate into the bulk.
+In the former case, atoms in the transient trapping state, need to transfer sufficient energy back into the $Z$ degree of freedom to escape from the surface.
+For small values of $E_{\rm in}$, the transient dynamical adsorption state has a long lifetime, as the atom needs to recover almost all its kinetic energy in the $Z$ degree of freedom to escape, something that is less likely to occur at lower energies.
+Consequently, the lower the incident energy, the longer the atom remains trapped and the more time it has to explore the PES and eventually find a pathway into the bulk.
+This leads to an increase in the absorption probability as $E_{\rm in}$ decreases.
+By contrast, for $E_{\rm in}> 1$ eV, $P_{\rm abs}$ increases with the incident energy, as atoms have enough energy to overcome the energy barriers that are present at the surface.
+In the intermediate regime the two effects compete: the lifetime of the dynamical trapped state decreases with $E_{\rm in}$ while the ability to overcome the PES barriers increases.
+This competition gives rise to the region of almost constant absorption probability in terms of $E_{\rm in}$ ($P_{\rm abs}\approx 5\%$).